Google uses ‘double-Irish’ to shift $75.4bn in profits out of Ireland

 The “double Irish” was abolished in 2015 for new companies establishing operations in the Republic.
 However, controversially, it allowed those already using it until the end of 2020 to phase it out.

-Google overhauled its global tax structure and consolidated its intellectual property holdings back to the US in early 2020, meaning that 2019 was the final year in which it availed of the arrangement.
+Google overhauled its global tax structure and consolidated its intellectual property holdings back to the United States in early 2020, meaning 2019 was the final year in which it availed of the arrangement.

 Commenting on the movement of the profits out of its Irish unit, a spokeswoman for Google said: “In December 2019, in line with the OECD’s base erosion and profit shifting (BEPS) conclusions and changes to US and Irish tax laws, we simplified our corporate structure and started licensing our IP from the US, not Bermuda.
 The accounts filed today cover the 2019 financial year, before we made those changes.